PinkLucy/AnilistListConverter/README.md

 Now you see your list get converted, with a progress bar and everything.

-Should the App not be able to find e.g. an Manga not in Anime form, it will get deleted from the Manga List.
+Should the App not be able to find e.g. an Manga in Anime form, it will get deleted from the Manga List.